nf-core/website/src/content/docs/contributing/modules.md

 ```

 :::note
-The setup method can run more than one process each enclosed in their `run` block
+The setup method can run more than one process each enclosed in their own `run` block
 :::

 - Then, the output of setup process/es can be provided as input in the `process` section of `when` block